mucaho/jnetrobust/README.md

 ```
 **Console Output**
 ```
- A	Data sent	                     -32767	      Hi!
+[A]: Data sent                      -32767    Hi!
- A	Data sent	                     -32766	      How you doing?
+[A]: Data sent                      -32766    How you doing?

- B	Data received ordered	         -32767	      Hi!
+[B]: Data received ordered          -32767    Hi!
- B	Data received	                 -32767	      Hi!
+[B]: Data received                  -32767    Hi!
- B	Data received ordered	         -32766	      How you doing?
+[B]: Data received ordered          -32766    How you doing?
- B	Data received	                 -32766	      How you doing?
+[B]: Data received                  -32766    How you doing?
+[B]: Newest data received           -32766    How you doing?
- <B>: Hi!
+<B> Hi!
- <B>: How you doing?
+<B> How you doing?
- B	Data sent	                     -32767	      Howdy!
+[B]: Data sent                      -32767    Howdy!
 Fine, thanks.

- A	Data was received at other end   -32767	      Hi!
+[A]: Data was received at other end -32767    Hi!
- A	Data was received at other end	 -32766	      How you doing?
+[A]: Data was received at other end -32766    How you doing?
- A	Data received ordered	         -32767	      Howdy!
+[A]: Data received ordered          -32767    Howdy!
 Fine, thanks.
- A	Data received	                 -32767	      Howdy!
+[A]: Data received                  -32767    Howdy!
 Fine, thanks.
+[A]: Newest data received           -32767    Howdy!
+Fine, thanks.
- <A>: Howdy!
+<A> Howdy!
 Fine, thanks.
 ```

 Where can I download the binaries, sources and javadoc?